 - I mean, except for that other 4th wall mutilating Marvel character?
 Seriously, somebody should make her my new co-star instead of that smelly old cyborg!
 She's a fun-loving saint with tattered clothing and raging emotions, who can out-romance Tony Stark!
 I'm a fun-loving homicidal maniac who will hump Anything That Moves!
 What could go wrong?
 I'd even keep her busy with hundreds of legal cases to solve... 'cause that's just the kind of giving guy that I am.
 I can imagine her response now:

-- Deconstructed in "Deadpool Kills the Marvel Universe", where my Medium Awareness takes a disturbing turn.
+- Played for drama in "Deadpool Kills the Marvel Universe", where my Medium Awareness takes a disturbing turn.
 The reason that version of me starts killing Marvel heroes and villains is because they aren't "Real", he thinks that because it's all fictional it doesn't matter who he kills and that they can't really feel since they aren't real.

 - Meta Guy: I never hesitate to point out when things are starting to get silly (which happens quite frequently in comic books, amazingly enough).